Christine Whittemore lives mostly in her home county of Gloucestershire, England; sometimes in Pennsylvania, USA.

 In 1998 she received a Fellowship in Literature from the Pennsylvania Council on the Arts for a body of work.
 This significant honour provided a monetary award to support the selected artists in their work as well as bringing opportunities such as interviews and poetry readings.

 Christine has given several poetry readings with other poets and also as the featured reader.
-She participated in the Cheltenham Poetry Festival in 2014, 2015, and 2016.
+She participated in the Cheltenham Poetry Festival in 2014, 2015, and 2016, and will again in 2017.
 She also read at the Wantage Literary Festival 2014.

 Her essays and features have appeared in several publications in the US and Britain. including Baby Talk magazine, Islands magazine, Parabola, Christian Science Monitor, New York Newsday, Weekly Telegraph, Pocono Record, Mountainsides, and Poets' Paper.